 So, if a company is willing to sponsor the prizes that you are giving out, not only are you able to cut down the cost of your campaign, you can have a longer campaign to reach more of your targeted consumers.

-For example, Gift Of Coffees (till date) has run for 8 months, driving traffic to the various outlets on a daily basis.
+For example, Gift Of Coffees ran for 18 months, driving traffic to the various outlets on a daily basis.

-Learn more about this F&B marketing in Singapore: 5 steps to get Free Product Sponsorship or drop us a message below to assess if your F&B is able to get started on this.
+Learn more about this F&B marketing in Singapore: 5 steps to get Free Product Sponsorship or drop us a message inside to enjoy a free cross channel collaboration opportunities.
+We will match at least 1 sponsor for you to start start your online or offline branding ideas.

 2. Free Solutions for your cafes, hotels’ coffee shops or restaurants: Augmented Reality